home-assistant/home-assistant.io/source/_integrations/weatherflow_cloud.markdown

 ### Which integration should I use

 The [WeatherFlow](https://www.home-assistant.io/integrations/weatherflow) integration provides local communications with your weather station via UDP.
 It returns raw sensor data readings.
 The [WeatherFlow Cloud](https://www.home-assistant.io/integrations/weatherflow_cloud) integration provides a data feed reflective of what is presented in the Tempest mobile application - including Forecast data.
-WeatherFlow recommends the Cloud API -
+WeatherFlow explains the differences in their FAQ:

 > Can I access data from the hardware locally?
 To ensure access to the best data, all third-party applications and integrations should use the remote interfaces (REST & Websockets) as their primary source for data, even if they are running on the same network as the local Tempest device.
 There is also a local UDP interface available for those applications that require completely off-grid applications, but this should only be used as a backup to the remote interfaces.